How to Use the Home Energy Affordability Gap - Other Ideas

 Quantifying Impact of Price Changes for Specific Fuels

 When Maryland electric prices increased, and when Michigan gas prices increased, policymakers and advocates were interested in documenting the impact on low-income households.
-The Home Energy Affordability Gap allows for an assessment of individual and aggregate impacts given different levels of price increases.

 Relating Utility Arrears/Disconnects with Energy Burdens

-While many people believe that increasing energy prices result in spiraling rates of utility arrears and, ultimately, utility service disconnections, there is remarkedly little empirical documentation of this relationship.
-The Home Energy Affordability Gap analysis allows stakeholders in any state (or other geographic area) to empirically document the relationship between arrears, disconnects and changes in Home Energy Burdens and the total Home Energy Affordability Gap.
+The Home Energy Affordability Gap analysis allows stakeholders in any state (or other geographic area) to empirically document the relationship between arrears,

 Setting Levels of UTILITY Rate Assistance

-When state legislatures or utility commissions consider low-income assistance programs, the level of need is a key question in making budget decisions.
 The Home Energy Affordability Gap analysis can document that level of need under varying assumptions of fuel prices, changes in income, and participation rates.

 Assessing Cost-of-Living for Families (with children)

-Community-based service providers must often demonstrate the poverty needs in their community when seeking either public or private program funding (whether that funding is for energy, housing, food or some other service).
 The Home Energy Affordability Gap analysis can help community-based organizations document the income shortfall given high and increasing energy prices on a state, county or local basis.

 Moving Resources Between Programs

-One question frequently faced by energy program administrators is whether to spend money on weatherization or cash assistance.
 The Home Energy Affordability Gap analysis allows for a calculation of the impact on the overall affordability of energy assuming that consumption is reduced by x% through weatherization.
-This can be compared to improvements in affordability based on the distribution of cash assistance.

 Distributing Energy Assistance Dollars

-When existing energy assistance dollars are distributed, program managers must decide who gets how much.
 The Home Energy Affordability Gap analysis can be used to determine where the need lies, by geographic area, fuel type, and Poverty Level.